 Trends in legal education:

-Applications to law school have been declining consistently for the past several years nationally and at UM.
+Applications to law school have somewhat stabilized after considerable decline in recent years, both nationally and at UM.
 Law school tuition has been rising for a number of years.
-Fewer people are taking the LSAT and performing overall more poorly.
 Fewer law school graduates are successfully passing the bar.
-Legal jobs are more scarce and salaries have been stagnant.
+Legal jobs are still scarce and salaries have been stagnant or growing unevenly across settings.

 In this less than favorable landscape, law schools have taken many significant steps to respond to these circumstances by reducing their class size and tweak their application processes; adjusting their admissions standards; augmenting their curriculum to better prepare their students; beefing up their career services; creating more clinics, externships, and professional opportunities to produce practice ready graduates; and stabilizing their tuition fees.
-The Law School Admission Council has increased the number of times the LSAT will be administered each year and a few schools have started accepting the GRE along with the LSAT for admission purposes (i.e., University of Arizona, Harvard, Northwestern University and Georgetown as of August 2017).
+The Law School Admission Council has increased the number of times the LSAT will be administered each year and offering it in a digital format while also providing free preparatory resources via the Khan Academy.
+A few schools have started accepting the GRE along with the LSAT for admission purposes, with University of Arizona, Harvard, Northwestern University and Georgetown starting this trend.

 Although there have been fewer applicants to law school in recent years, those who indeed commit to attend are overall much better informed applicants than many of their predecessors.
 They can clearly and convincingly articulate why they want to pursue a legal education; they spend time talking to professionals to educate themselves; they research both legal and non-legal potential applications of their JD degree; they set specific criteria for targeting certain law schools; they know how much their degree is going to cost them and what their financial options are; they understand the realities of the current legal market and, probably above all, they are inwardly motivated.